DreymaR/BigBagKbdTrixPKL/README.md

 <br>

 * Here's the "LayStack" for layout info priority.
 Mappings/settings at higher levels take precedence:
-    1. The `Layout.ini` file in the chosen Layout folder gets the last word about remaps etc
+    1. A `Layout_Override.ini` file in the chosen Layout folder will get the last word about everything.
+    2. The `Layout.ini` file in the chosen Layout folder typically defines names, remaps and key overrides.
-    2. The `BaseLayout` .ini file usually found under each layout type may define most of the layout
+    3. The `BaseLayout` .ini file usually found under each layout type may define most of the layout
-    3. The [EPKL_Layouts_Override][LayOvr], if present, can hold overriding layout choices etc
+    4. The [EPKL_Layouts_Override][LayOvr], if present, can hold overriding layout choices etc
-    4. The [EPKL_Layouts_Default][LayDef] holds default and common settings/mappings
+    5. The [EPKL_Layouts_Default][LayDef] holds default and common settings/mappings
-    5. Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.
+    6. Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.
 <br>

 * Settings priority and file selection during EPKL startup goes like this: